Workers' Compensation Claim forms & denied Workers' COmp claims

 If you are injured on the job, it is of the utmost importance to report the injury to your employer.
 Prompt reporting and transparency can mean the difference between the acceptance or denial of your claim.
 If the injury is serious or life-threatening, seek medical attention immediately.
 Be sure to inform the medical staff that your injury is job-related.

-Filling Out a Workers' Compensation Claim Form After Your Injury
+Filling Out a Workers' Compensation Claim Form After Your Injury in San Diego

 After you have been treated for your injury, you may choose to fill out a claim form.
 Your employer is required to give you a Workers’ Compensation claim form (DWC 1) within one working day after you report your injury or illness.
 Read the instructions carefully on the form and fill out the “employee” section.
 You will need to describe your injury in detail.